wolfhoundgelert/xman/README.md

     exp.start()
     exp.view_result()
     ```
-2. Groups and exps can be reached by their nums and names (so, group names should be unique in the project, and exps names should be unique in a one particular group):
+2. Groups and exps can be reached by their numbers and names (so, group names should be unique in the project, and exps names should be unique in a one particular group):
     ```python
     xman.group(1)  # or xman.group('My Group 1')
     xman.exp(1, 1)  # or xman.exp('My Group 1', 'My Exp 1') or combine nums and names